lsst-sitcom/sitcomtn-026/index.rst

 It is possible to take an image at this point, even though the CCD is not powered up yet.
 What this image should look like is shown in the next section.

-   -  In the atshcu1 screen, run ./atsInit.py
+-  In the auxtel-hcu01 screen, run ./atsInit.py

 This command should run, and the CCD should power up successfully.
-Check that PClk0 is equal to PClkU.
-If it is not, stop and review the situation.
-Suggested resources are Tony Johnson, Patrick Ingraham or Craig Lage.
-Then:

 It is suggested to take some images at this point to make sure everything is connected, before turning on the HV bias.
 Representative images are in the next section.

 Once you are satisfied with the images, you can turn on the HV bias.
 This should not be done unless the CCD is cold.
 To turn on the HV bias, run the following steps:

--  In atsccs1 ccs-shell run: R00/RebW setBackBias true

 -  In the ccs-console ats-power tab, Turn HV Bias On.

+-  In auxtel-mcm ccs-shell run: ats-fp/R00/RebW setBackBias true

 Note that both of these steps must be performed to turn on the HV bias.
 The CCD should now be powered up and ready to run.